Classic Moscow Mule

 Frequently Asked Questions

-The story goes that a bartender at an L.A. restaurant made this drink after listening to three businessmen—a vodka maker, a ginger beer maker and a copper mug maker—complain about no one using their products.
+The story goes that a bartender at an L.A. restaurant made this drink after listening to three businessmen — a vodka maker, a ginger beer maker and a copper mug maker — complain about no one using their products.
+He also might’ve had an excess of all three.

 Does anyone really know?
-NOPE.
 And does it really matter?
 No, though it’s fun to read up on your favorite cocktails.

 YES!
 I was delighted to realize that previous twists on the Moscow Mule are delicious booze-free, and this one is the same.
 Leave out the vodka, mix up the other ingredients, then you’re good to go.